 You can still see the state (Created, Done etc.) on the idea card, but it will to some extent mirror the state of the implementing story.
 So if you set the state of the implementing story to, say “Done”, it should mean that the story and the ideas, it is implementing, are all done.

 It is always an entity in the Functional (What) Folder of the Storymap Tree (story, precondition story or epic) that implements an entity from the Feedback Folder of the Storymap Tree (issue, idea, impediment, improvement or the corresponding epics).

 - Precondition story or precondition epic

 to be completed, before it can be completed.

 Interest to Relation

 An interest relation can be setup to describe that a given functionality is of interest to a user persona.
 This is primarily for categorizing stories according to user personas and will not have any impact on the workflow.

 All non-planning relations are shown in relations tab.

-In the Storymap view you can see the relation as a line between two cards (e.g. between a story and a sprint card).
-In the Product Backlog sprint you will just see the story in the release or sprint box.
+In the Storymap view you can see the relation as a line between two cards (e.g. between a story and a sprint card), only if you have enabled viewing relations from the View dropdown menu.
+In the Product and Sprint Backlogs, you will just see the story in the release or sprint box.